34 Antiques Are Not Worth A Penny Nowadays, For Real

 Flash forward to the age of digital photography, and antique cameras have lost their click.
 Once the cutting-edge of technology, these vintage cameras are now more decorative than practical.

 Collectors have turned their attention to more modern equipment, leaving antique cameras to collect more dust than snapshots.
 Their value has plummeted, with interest primarily from niche collectors.
+They serve as a reminder of a time when capturing a moment required skill and patience, now mostly appreciated for their aesthetic charm.

 16. Vinyl Records